-About the United Nations Declaration on the Rights of Indigenous Peoples
+B.C.
+Declaration on the Rights of Indigenous Peoples Act

-UN declaration emphasizes the Indigenous rights to live in dignity, to maintain and strengthen Indigenous institutions, cultures and traditions and to pursue self-determined development, in keeping with Indigenous needs and aspirations.
+The UN Declaration emphasizes the Indigenous peoples' rights to live in dignity, to maintain and strengthen Indigenous institutions, cultures and traditions and to pursue self-determined development, in keeping with Indigenous needs and aspirations.

-UN declaration has been adopted by 148 nations, including the Government of Canada, which has drafted 10 principles to guide the implementation of UN declaration across Canada.
+The UN Declaration has been adopted by 148 nations, including the Government of Canada.